vatesfr/xen-orchestra/docs/backups.md

 :::

 :::warning
-File level restore **is only possible if all the partition is in the same VDI**.
-It excludes file recovery on VDIs of Volume Group based on multiple Physical Volumes.
+File level restore **is only possible on a single VDI**, it does not support LVM Volume Groups on multiple VDIs.
 :::

 ### Restore a file